Moore's Law was formulated in 1965 by Gordon Moore, co-founder of Intel, and states that every 2 years the number of transistors in a microprocessor.

 Computer hardware devices experience severe price deflation over time, causing a very expensive, top-of-the-line device to become an obsolete device in the cheaper price range in a few years.

 On the other hand, the newest devices on the market are usually launched with very high prices because they are products with the highest capacity or performance and that makes them more attractive.
-The result is that these high-end devices often have a poor price-to-capability or price-to-performance ratio as well.
+The result is that these high-end devices often have a poor capability/price or performance/price ratio as well.

 These concepts are reflected in the tables below.